Macaroni OS

 Macaroni OS Terragon #

-The Terragon release is born to be used in container and it’s based on Funtoo Next that is the more innovative release of Funtoo.
+The Terragon release is born to be used in container and it’s based on MARK Next.

 Like for eagle release the terragon release is been compiled with server-oriented and X-less use flags.

-Based on Funtoo Next some core packages are:
+Based on MARK Next some core packages are:

 * Glibc 2.33